lxieyang/simple-amt/README.md

 then point your web browser at http://127.0.0.1:8080/.

+**WARNING:** Although it seems like you could finish the above procedures off-line, you `HAVE` to have Internet access while you render and view your html template on your local machine.

 ## Create HIT properties file
 To launch HITs, you need both an HTML template defining the UI for the HIT and a JSON file storing properties of the HIT.
 An example JSON file is `hit_properties/simple.json`.
 A HIT properties JSON file has the following fields (some are required and some are optional):